carerix/Cx-WP-Plugin/README.md

 * Check your Administration Panels or WordPress blog to see if the Plugin is working.
 * Follow the instructions in the Settings section to setup the plugin.

+### **Downgrading the Plugin**
+If an update is not satisfactory:
+* Download an old version from [Releases](https://github.com/carerix/Cx-WP-Plugin/releases)
+* Go to CX Dash → plugins → add new plugin
+* Upload the older version plugin
+* Confirm that you want to override the current and newer version

 ### **Uninstall the Plugin**
 * Deactivate
     * Go to Plugins section